NicolasBighetti/twitchplaysreborn/README.md

 ```

-your TwitchTestGameMoede.cpp shoul look like that
+Your *TwitchTestGameMoede.cpp* should looks like that.

 ```C++
 #include "TwitchTestGameMode.h"